Harkless Formation

 The Harkless Formation is a geologic formation in Nevada and California.
 It preserves fossils dating back to the Cambrian period.

 It is named from exposures on a divide south of Harkless Flat in the southern half of the Waucoba Mountain 15-min quadrangle in the Inyo Mountains of central eastern California.

+Geology

+The Harkless Formation is mainly composed of siltstones, with many layers of fine to medium-grained quartzites, with limestone within the lower parts of the formation, although differs in various parts of the formation.
+In the Split Mountain area, the formation underlies the Mule Spring Limestone, whilst in other areas it underlies the Saline Valley Formation.

+Members

+The formation contains two members, which are as follows, in ascending stratigraphic order (lowest to highest):